Autism Back To School Tips

-Heading back to school after the long summer break can be a really stressful transition for some autistic kids (and parents too!).
-Here are some ideas to make it easier for everybody.
+Heading back to school after the long summer break can be a really stressful transition for some autistic students (and parents too!).
+So here are some ideas to make it easier for everybody.

 Get into a routine

 Knowing what will happen (and when and in which order) is the antidote to anxiety about change.
-Decide what your schoolday routine will look like, and start working your way towards that in the weeks before school starts.
+Decide what your school day routine is going to look like, and start working your way towards that in the weeks before school starts.
 Start waking and going to bed a bit earlier each day, to avoid the jet lag effect that comes with a sudden shift to school hours in the first week back after summer.

 Prepare for “How I spent my summer”